ONLYOFFICE/Kubernetes-Docs/README.md

 ### 3. Deploy RabbitMQ

-To install the RabbitMQ to your cluster, run the following command:
+To install RabbitMQ to your cluster, run the following command:

 ```bash
 $ helm install rabbitmq bitnami/rabbitmq \
   --set metrics.enabled=false
 ```
-Note: Set the metrics.enabled=true to enable exposing RabbitMQ metrics to be gathered by Prometheus.
+Note: Set the `metrics.enabled=true` to enable exposing RabbitMQ metrics to be gathered by Prometheus.

-See more details about installing RabbitMQ via Helm here.
+See more details about installing RabbitMQ via Helm [here](https://github.com/bitnami/charts/tree/master/bitnami/rabbitmq#rabbitmq).

 ### 4. Deploy Redis